 - In a straight-forward claim such as where your only claim is that your former employer has failed to pay your notice pay and which does not involve more than a single day’s hearing at the Tribunal, costs are likely to be in the region of £5,000 to £7,000 plus VAT, though if the case lasts more than one day, the costs might be above £10,000 plus VAT.

-- Discrimination claims tend to be take longer to prepare for hearing, and the hearing itself is often longer.
-As a guide, the hearing of a case of medium legal complexity is likely to involve a hearing of four to five days, and involve costs of £35,000 to £45,000 plus VAT.
+- Discrimination claims tend to take longer to prepare for hearing, and the hearing itself is often longer.
+As a guide, the hearing of a case of medium legal complexity is likely to involve a hearing of four to five days, and involve costs of £40,000 to £50,000 plus VAT.

 Do I have to commit to the full cost ‘up front’?